Pope visits Romania 20 years after John Paul's historic trip | New Country 923

 As then, the issue of confiscated property of the Catholic Church that was given to the Orthodox during communist rule remains a sore spot in relations.
 Gisotti said there were no plans for any public discussion of the dispute, but didn’t rule out private talks.

-“We live times of peace and understanding, but we wish these relations (between churches) to become better,” said Francisc Dobos, spokesman for the Bucharaest arbishopric.
+“We live times of peace and understanding, but we wish these relations (between churches) to become better,” said Francisc Dobos, spokesman for the Bucharest archbishopric.
 “We should not be afraid of one another, we should trust one another.
-This visit should make us become better Catholics and better Orthodox and in the end, better citizens. “
+This visit should make us become better Catholics and better Orthodox and in the end, better citizens.”